Forgive Me (Leona Lewis song): Critical reception

 "Forgive Me" received generally positive reviews from music critics.
 CBBC's Newsround described "Forgive Me" as a danceable song.
 Gavin Martin of The Mirror gave the song three-out-of-five points and said, "[the song] showcases her voice of fire and honey.
 No apologies necessary".
 Nick Levine, Digital Spy music critic, gave the song a similar score, and compared it with Whitney Houston's song "I'm Your Baby Tonight".
 Levine added that after her previous three ballad singles, "it's a nice change".
 However, he also said the lyrics were implausible as "the adultery-theme [is a] poor match for the sweet, unassuming Hackney girl".

 Chad Grischow noted that with the song Lewis "will not go down as a glorified one-hit wonder".
 Stephen Thomas Erlewine described "Forgive Me" and another song from the album ("Misses Glass") as "just slightly glitzier than the rest of Spirit."
 Sal Cinquemani of Slant Magazine called the song "bouncy and youthful".
-Nate Chinen from The New York Times ironised with a "so what if she sound like a second-tier Mariah".
+Nate Chinen from The New York Times ironised with a "so what if she sounds like a second-tier Mariah".

+Neil McCormick of The Daily Telegraph criticised Lewis's performance during The Labyrinth Tour, describing the dancing routing "as classy as something you'd see from local schoolgirls".